Horizon-Private-Server/horizon-wiki/deadlocked/CMAPS.md

 3. Safely eject your custom maps USB from the computer, and plug it into your PS2 (this step doesn't apply on emulator).

-4. In staging for a match, press the Start button to bring up the mod menu.
-Select the desired custom map from the list.
+4. In staging for a match, the host will select the desired custom map from the patch menu.
+If no system messages pop up and you can ready up, the refresh worked correctly!

-Note: For DZO users, custom maps refresh automatically so the steps above are not needed.
+__Note: For DZO users, custom maps refresh automatically so the steps above are not needed.__

 ### Hosting a Game on Custom Maps